Job Applicant Privacy Notice

 Consent

-Unsuccessful job applicant data submitted in relation to a vacancy.
+Unsuccessful job applicant data and correspondence submitted in relation to a vacancy.
+Except for job applications stored on a job applicant’s active profile account

 Consent and